fresheneesz/deadunit/README.md

 * `<unitTest>` is a `UnitTest` (or `ExtendedUnitTest`) object
 * `<format>` - an object containing functions that format the various types of results.
 Each formater function should return a `String`.
     * `format.assert(result, testName)`
+    	* `result` is a deadunit-core [assert result object](https://github.com/fresheneesz/deadunitCore#assert)
+        * `testName` is the name of the test the assert is under
     * `format.exception(exception)`
+        * `exception` is an exception object (could be any object that was thrown)
     * `format.group(name, totalDuration, totalSynchronousDuration, testCaseSuccesses, testCaseFailures,`
        `assertSuccesses, assertFailures, exceptions, results, exceptionResults, nestingLevel)`
+       * `name` is the test group name
+       * `totalDuration` - the total duration the test took from start to the last test-action
+       * `totalSynchronousDuration` - the time it took for the test function to complete synchronously (ignores all asynchronous parts)
+       * `testCaseSuccesses` - the number of successful asserts (the `ok` method) and groups in this test group. *Does not count asserts and test-groups inside subtest groups*
+       * `testCaseFailures` - the number of failed asserts and groups in this test group. *Does not count asserts and test-groups inside subtest groups*
+       * `assertSuccesses` - the number of successful asserts in this test group and all subgroups.
+       * `assertFailures` - the number of failed asserts in this test group and all subgroups.
+       * `exceptions` - the number of exceptions in this test group and all subgroups.
+       * `results` - an array of already-formatted test results.
+       * `exceptionResults` - an array of already-formatted exceptions.
+       * `nestingLevel` is what level of test group this is.
+The top-level test is at level 0.
     * `format.log(values)`
+    	* `values` is an array of logged values

 For documentation on how to write unit tests, see [deadunit-core](https://github.com/fresheneesz/deadunitCore).